WCA Mobile SIG presents: Mobile Health Technology Innovations - Ubiquitous Monitoring Future

 • If you're like to link the WCA event calendar via RSS or iCal, use the feeds from our Google Calendar feed

-• Academia admission policy: Faculty, researchers and students from high schools, colleges or universities will be admitted free to all regular 2013 WCA events.
+• Academia admission policy: Faculty, researchers and students from high schools, colleges or universities will be admitted free to all regular 2014 WCA events.
 (Academia admission does not apply to events which don't offer a walk-in registration, to co-located events, or to sold-out events.
 Refer to the event details.)
-Registration codes for eligible events are sent to academia partners once pre-registration is opened.
+Registration codes for eligible events are sent to the department admins of academia partner schools once pre-registration is opened.
 Educational institutions wishing to become a WCA academia partner should apply via email.

 About The WCA